 - Shorten or lengthen the loan term (e.g. 15 year to 25 year, or 30 year to 15 year)

-Mortgage rates are incredibly low right now.
-What’s even better, VA loan rates are much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
+VA loan rates are typically much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
 According to Ellie Mae’s Origination Report, VA rates averaged 0.3% lower than conventional Fannie/Freddie rates in March 2021.

 That means VA loan holders have access to very low mortgage payments compared to those without a VA loan.
 Why are rates so low for VA?
 These loans are heavily backed by the federal government.
 Lenders view these loans as low risk, and pass the savings on to the borrower.Click here to get your free VA streamline refinance rate quote.
 Start here (Sep 23rd, 2023)